c6z3h/fullstack-open-2021/readme.md

 # Fullstack Open 2021
-A course to create single page application with React and Node.js, hosted by University of Helsinki
+A 12-part course to create single page application with React and Node.js, hosted by University of Helsinki.

 ### part0
 : fundamentals